School’s almost out and there are tons of things to do this Summer in Atlanta. It’s time to get ready for summer, y’all!

 Blueberry Picking – Spring is for strawberries, but summer is for blueberries.
 My favorite fruit.
 Take the kids to a pick-your-own farm.
 Bring them home and make pies, jelly, ice cream.or just eat them as-is.
 Yum!

 Callaway Gardens – Tour the gardens, the butterfly house, and more!
-Fridays offer music on the beach, a farmers market, a high-flying circus, and nighttime movies!
+They offer so many cool events – farmers’ market, various activities, and nighttime movies!
 Enjoy the awesome bike trails here.
 Wow!

 Center for Civil and Human Rights.
 The Center for Civil and Human Rights gives you a platform to talk about human rights issues from the global human rights movement to the American Civil Rights Movement.
 A visit here is an emotional experience, but one well worth doing.